 Coherent Cherenkov radiation is produced by many charged particles with a non-zero net charge moving through matter on an approximately common "wavefront"-for example, the electrons and positrons in a high-energy electromagnetic cascade.
-The signals can be visible above backgrounds for shower energies as low as 10^{17} eV; see Sec.
+The signals can be visible for energies above 10^{16} eV; see Sec.
 35.3.3 for more details.
-The phenomenon is called the Askaryan effect [84].
+The phenomenon is called the Askaryan effect [86].
 Near the end of a shower, when typical particle energies are below E_c (but still relativistic), a charge imbalance develops.
 Photons can Compton-scatter atomic electrons, and positrons can annihilate with atomic electrons to contribute even more photons which can in turn Compton scatter.
 These processes result in a roughly 20% excess of electrons over positrons in a shower.
 The net negative charge leads to coherent radio Cherenkov emission.
 The radiation includes a component from the decelerating charges (as in bremsstrahlung).
 Because the emission is coherent, the electric field strength is proportional to the shower energy, and the signal power increases as its square.
 The electric field strength also increases linearly with frequency, up to a maximum frequency determined by the lateral spread of the shower.
 This cutoff occurs at about 1 GHz in ice, and scales inversely with the Moliere radius.
 At low frequencies, the radiation is roughly isotropic, but, as the frequency rises toward the cutoff frequency, the radiation becomes increasingly peaked around the Cherenkov angle.
 The radiation is linearly polarized in the plane containing the shower axis and the photon direction.
 A measurement of the signal polarization can be used to help determine the shower direction.
-The characteristics of this radiation have been nicely demonstrated in a series of experiments at SLAC [85].
+The characteristics of this radiation have been nicely demonstrated in a series of experiments at SLAC [87].
 A detailed discussion of the radiation can be found in Ref.
-86.
+[88].

-33.7.3.
-Transition radiation :
+33.7.3 Transition radiation